 You should also check out the most popular queries guiding viewers to your videos, which you can find in YouTube’s Search Report.
-If these queries are slightly different than your video’s topic, consider updating your video to fill these content gaps and add the keywords to your metadata.
+If these queries are slightly different from your video’s topic, consider updating your video to fill these content gaps and add the keywords to your metadata.
 If there’s a stark difference, consider making new videos about these popular queries.

-The next thing to consider when ranking on YouTube is optimizing your videos and channel for engagement.
-To generate engagement, though, you first need to attract users’ attention.
+To get people to watch in the first place, you need to attract users’ attention.
 And one of the best ways to instantly grab users’ attention is by creating vibrant thumbnails for each of your videos.